 Many business owners are breathing easier because their companies are growing again in billing and profits.
 Until recently they thought of selling and resting or retiring, of moving to a less turbulent lifestyle.
 Now they are being to doubt.
-They no longer know whether to sell or launch themselves into an investment
+They no longer know whether to sell the business or launch themselves into an investment.

 In the world of buying and selling companies, the best thing is to go against the grain.
 When you no longer feel like it, it’s usually the best time to do it.